 - Time Marches On: "Why you may never see some of your favorite childhood shows on DVD" originally included The Real Ghostbusters among the shows whose fans needed to Keep Circulating the Tapes.
 After Time Life went and released all the episodes on DVD, Nicktoons and ReBoot took its spot on the list.
 Later, Shout!
-Factory managed to release DVDs of those, so they got removed from Paltridge's article without any replacements.
+Factory managed to release DVDs of those, so they got removed from Paltridge's article, later replaced by KaBlam!.

 - Woobie, Destroyer of Worlds: Discussed in "Five Best 'Aladdin' Episodes", when four Aladdin: The Series episodes with Dark Magical Girl Sadira share a slot.

 The Full Experience